Tag Archives: #lights

 What to use this Fall

-For the fall season, mount a pair of lights to the bike (one front and one back).
-When you get stuck in low light and high traffic, switch on the lights.
-Even If your route uses a road with street lights for any portion, a front light makes things safer.
+For the fall season, mount a pair of lights on the bike (one front and one back).
+Switch on the lights when you get stuck in low-light and high-traffic areas.
+Even if your route uses a road with street lights for any portion, a front light makes things safer.
 Overall, think ahead before your next ride and be prepared to ensure you can see others and they can see you.

 About John Brown, the author

+John operates Browns Bicycle in Richfield, MN as a lifelong cyclist and consummate tinkerer.
+It all started for him in grade school when the bike bug bit him, and today, the bicycle fever is still there.
+Now, and over the past thirty years, he has worked at every level in the bike industry.
+Starting, like most, sweeping floors and learning anything he could about bikes.
+He eventually graduated as a service manager and then as a store manager.
 Through the years, he has spent extensive time designing and sourcing bicycles and parts for some of the largest bike companies in the world.
 All the while focusing on helping as many people as possible enjoy the love of riding a bike.
 In that pursuit, he has taught classes (both scheduled and impromptu) on all things bikes.
-John also believes in helping every rider attain their optimal fit on the cycle of their dreams.
-Please feel free to stop in any time and talk about bikes, fit, and parts or share your latest ride.
+John also believes in helping every rider attain their optimal fit on the bike of their dreams.
+Please feel free to stop in any time and talk about bikes, fit, and parts, or just share your latest ride.
 You can also see John’s tricks and tips on the Brown Bicycle Facebook Page.

 Being visible and noticed doesn’t end when the sun comes up